Disinfectants 101: A Primer

-The active ingredient in each disinfectant chemistry is what destroys pathogens, typically by disrupting or damaging their cells.
+The active ingredient in each disinfectant chemistry destroys pathogens, typically by disrupting or damaging their cells.
 Active ingredients are usually aided by other ingredients in the disinfectant.
 As an example, surfactants can be added to a disinfectant formula to provide consistent wetting on a surface, or to help in cleaning.

 Main Types of Disinfectants

-Several broad categories of disinfectants are used in commercial and industrial facility maintenance.
+Several broad categories of industrial-strength disinfectants are used in commercial and industrial facility maintenance.
 Below are some of the most common types.
-While not an exhaustive list, these cover the large majority used today, and the types of disinfectants we offer.
+While not an exhaustive list, these cover the large majority used today, and the types of commercial disinfectants we offer.

 1. Quaternary Ammonium Compounds (a.k.a.
 Quats)

 A top choice for disinfection in hospital and institutional settings because of their low cost and quick action against a wide range of pathogens and microorganisms, Quats can be formulated with a variety of detergents to provide both cleaning and disinfecting ability.
-A2Z, ND64, and Vital Oxide are examples of quat-based disinfectants with both cleaning power and broad-spectrum kill claims for many common and dangerous bacteria and viruses, including SARS-CoV-2, the virus that causes COVID-19.
+A2Z and Vital Oxide are examples of quat-based disinfectants with both cleaning power and broad-spectrum kill claims for many common and dangerous bacteria and viruses, including SARS-CoV-2, the virus that causes COVID-19.

 2. Hypochlorous Acid

 When diluted in water, alcohols are effective against a wide range of bacteria, though higher concentrations are often needed to disinfect wet surfaces.
 The downsides?
 They evaporate quickly (and therefore may not remain on the surface long enough to kill), they’re flammable, and they may not have organic soil tolerance claims, meaning they may not be effective when organic matter (blood, for example) is present in the area being disinfected.
 Most often, you'll see alcohol-based disinfectants in use as wet wipes or sprays.
-We offer alcohol surface wipes that provide you with ample coverage to wipe down and sanitize almost any surface with a single cloth.
-The 75% ethyl-alcohol formula is gentle and effective, quick to evaporate, and safe to use on skin, as well as solid objects and surfaces, such as plastic, laminates, metals, glass, plexiglass screens, and rubber.
+We offer ready-to-use alcohol disinfectants that provide you with ample coverage to wipe down and sanitize almost any surface.
+The isopropyl -alcohol formula is gentle and effective, quick to evaporate, and safe to use on solid objects and surfaces, such as plastic, laminates, metals, glass, plexiglass screens, and rubber.

 What to Consider When Choosing Your Disinfectant